Rajasalan/Book-List/README.md

 ## Status
-Project is: Completed for the assignment purpose, with further scope to enhance.
+Project is completed for the assignment purpose for a Job interview, with further scope to enhance.

 ## Inspiration
-Assignment for Job Interview, Self Learning, To enhance my skillsets, Continuos learning.
+Assignment for Job Interview, Self Learning, To enhance my skillsets, Continuous learning.

 ## Contact